 Antibiotics, the hallmark of modern medicine, are rapidly losing their effectiveness, and health experts are clamoring for ways to slow the epidemic.

 Antibiotic-resistant bacteria are a major worldwide health threat.
-In its first report on antibiotic resistance, the World Health Organization (WHO) stated that drug-resistant pneumonia, a major cause of hospital-acquired infections, has spread all over the world.
+In its first report on antibiotic resistance, the

 In the United States, drug-resistant bacteria are responsible for at least 23,000 deaths per year and another 2 million illnesses.
 These infections can result in amputated limbs, gut resectioning, or lasting scars from skin infections.